 A lot of his time is spent scurrying about but he's also perfectly capable of some moments of quiet reflection.The bone fixation was a theme in both series,but he swapped his old kennel in The Herbs for a very desirable residence in the sequel -as befitting his elevated star status ......and useful for the odd plot line too.

-Bayleaf could usually be found with his trusty broom or barrow Constable "I'll 'ave 'im" Knapweed....but rarely did of course.
+Bayleaf was rarely seen without his trusty broom or barrow Constable "I'll 'ave 'im" Knapweed....but he rarely did of course.

 From "just hatched" to a job in the sequel.
 There should always be room for a dragon in kid's telly.
 And particularly when they ham it up as much as these 2.